Life as a Peds Medical-Surgical & Inpatient Psych Nurse: Natalie Centurioni

-What aspect of your job keeps you going despite the really bad, hard days?
+What aspect of your job keeps you going despite the really tough days?

-I always try to remember that my good days still outweigh the really bad, hard days and remind myself that there is nothing else I would want to do with my career!
-It’s vital to understand that you can’t have the good without the bad- it’s a package deal.
-However, that doesn’t make the really bad days less hard.
+I always try to remember that my good days still outweigh the really bad days and remind myself that there is nothing else I would want to do with my career!
+It’s vital to understand that you can’t have the good without the bad; it’s a package deal.
+However, that doesn’t make the really bad days any less challenging.

 It’s all about self-care!
 I think it’s important to figure out what works for you and make it a part of your daily habits, which takes constant reflection!
 I am always examining what I can do differently in order to cope better.
 I am still thrown curveballs and don’t always know how to deal with everything, but early on I figured out how to find support when I need it.

-What advice would you give a nurse that has a full-time job that’s looking to try something else also?
+What advice would you give a nurse that has a full-time job and is also looking to try something else?

-You’re a nurse, that’s one of your many hats.
+Your nursing hat is one of many.
 What’s another hat you wear that you feel most proud of?
-Which do you feel translates most into your success as a nurse?

-I wish others knew that it takes a tremendous amount of vulnerability and responsibility.
+I wish others knew that this takes a tremendous amount of vulnerability and responsibility.